 Acute myeloid leukemia (AML) is associated with poor outcome in older patients and in patients unfit for standard induction therapy.
 Cytarabine serves as the backbone of treatment for AML for decades, however, standard cytarabine therapy is associated with severe side effects, such as cerebellar toxicity, bone marrow suppression, and infections, leading to high treatment-related mortality rates.

 Hence, while the incidence of AML increases with age, advanced age and comorbidities may preclude the administration of intensive induction therapy altogether due to its potential toxicities.
 The outcome in older patients who are unable to receive intensive chemotherapy remains poor, in spite of recent approvals of new therapeutics.

-Results from a recently completed Phase 1/2a study, presented at the 59th Annual American Society of Hematology meeting in Atlanta, GA, USA, demonstrate that BST-236 treatment of acute leukemia patients is safe and well tolerated, enabling delivery of high doses of cytarabine to older and unfit patients, leading to high response rates and prolonged survival.
+Results from a recently completed Phase 1/2a study, presented by Dr. Zuckerman at the 59th Annual American Society of Hematology meeting in Atlanta, GA, USA, demonstrate that BST-236 treatment of acute leukemia patients is safe and well tolerated, enabling delivery of high doses of cytarabine to older and unfit patients, leading to high response rates and prolonged survival.

 A multi-center Phase 2b trial in the US and Israel was recently launched and is currently enrolling newly-diagnosed AML patients who are unfit for standard chemotherapy.

 Additional clinical studies in various hematological indications are planned to be initiated in the coming months.